kyma-project/examples/gateway/README.md

 There are additional prerequisites to exposing a service manually using kubectl:

-- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in the version specified in the [Kyma documentation](https://kyma-project.io/docs/#installation-install-kyma-locally).
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in the version specified in the [Kyma documentation](https://kyma-project.io/#/02-get-started/README).
 It must be configured to point to your Kyma cluster.
-For more information, see the document about [getting the kubeconfig file](https://kyma-project.io/docs/components/security/#details-iam-kubeconfig-service-get-the-kubeconfig-file-and-configure-the-cli).
 - A JWT fetched from the Console UI which is later referred to as **\{jwt\}**.
 For more details, see the **Fetch JWT** section in the **Exposure through the console UI**.
 - If you run Kyma locally, add the `http-db-service.kyma.local` to your hosts file.